|

 Bracken, Ph.D., is a school psychologist and Professor of Educational

-Foundations at The College
+Foundations at The College of William & Mary.
+Dr. Bracken obtained a

-Mary.
-Dr. Bracken obtained a bachelor’s degree at The College of
+bachelor’s degree at The College of Charleston (1975), and master’s (1977)

-Charleston (1975), and master’s (1977) and doctorate (1979) at the University of Georgia.
-In addition to conducting
+and doctorate (1979) at the University of Georgia.
+In addition to

-research in psychoeducational assessment, Dr. Bracken is co-principal
+conducting research in psychoeducational

-investigator on two five-year Jacob Javits Department of Education grants.
+Jacob Javits Department of Education grants.
+He

-Scale - Expressive, Bracken
+Concept Scale - Expressive, Bracken

-School Readiness Assessment – Second Edition, Multidimensional Self
+School Readiness Assessment – Second Edition, Multidimensional Self Concept

-Concept Scale, Clinical
+Scale, Clinical

-Assessment of Interpersonal Relations, Clinical Assessment of Behavior, Clinical Assessment of Depression, and
+Assessment of Interpersonal Relations, Clinical Assessment of Behavior,

-the Clinical Assessment of Attention
+Clinical Assessment of

-Deficit – Adults and Children.
-He co-founded and is co-consulting
+Assessment of Attention Deficit – Adults and Children.
+He

-editor of the Journal of
+co-founded and is co-consulting editor of the Journal of Psychoeducational

-international editorial boards in psychology and education.
-He co-edited
+editorial boards in psychology and education.
+He co-edited the Psychoeducational Assessment of Preschool

-authored the Bracken Concept
+the Bracken Concept

 Development Program and co-authored the Essentials of Nonverbal Assessment.